Skip to content

 Salineras de Maras and Moray in Cusco

-Salineras de Maras and Moray are among the most popular day trip destinations in the Sacred Valley.
+Salineras de Maras and Moray are among the most popular day trips in the Sacred Valley.

-Peru showcases two places in the Sacred Valley that look like art in photos and like a small glitch in reality in person: the Salineras de Maras with their salt pans on the hillside, and Moray with its circular terraces resembling a giant amphitheater.
+Peru showcases two places in the Sacred Valley that look like art in photos and like a small glitch in reality in person: the Salineras de Maras with its salt ponds on the hillside and Moray with its circular terraces like a giant amphitheater.

-Both destinations are close to each other, both fit well into half a day, both offer stunning views and an astonishing amount of craftsmanship and engineering.
-For further planning, Peru Overview, Ollantaytambo, Tipón, and Machu Picchu are also suitable.
+Both destinations are close to each other, both fit well into half a day, both offer stunning views and surprisingly much craftsmanship and engineering.
+For further planning, Peru Overview, Ollantaytambo, Tipón and Machu Picchu are also suitable.

 At a Glance